rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

-You can see that `if let` can also introduce new variables which shadow existing variables in the same way that `match` arms can: the line `if let Ok(age) = age` introduces a new shadowed `age` variable that contains the value inside the `Ok` variant.
-This means we need to place the `if age > 30` condition within that
-block: we can’t combine these two conditions into `if let Ok(age) = age && age > 30`.
-The shadowed `age` we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.
+You can see that `if let` can also introduce new variables which shadow existing variables in the same way that `match` arms can: the line `if let Ok(age) = age` introduces a new `age` variable that contains the value inside the `Ok` variant, shadowing the existing `age` variable.
+This means we need to place the `if age > 30` condition within that block: we can’t combine these two conditions into `if let Ok(age) = age && age > 30`.
+The new `age` we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.

 The downside of using `if let` expressions is that the compiler doesn’t check for exhaustiveness, whereas with `match` expressions it does.
 If we omitted the